What You'll Be Doing

 As an excellent cross-disciplinary collaborator, you'll need to work closely with designers, developers, and other team members on a daily basis.
 You’ll be spending a lot of time pointing out problems, asking "what if" questions, and transferring your knowledge to our clients.
 To pull this off, you’ll need to be extremely patient and personable.
 You’re someone who thrives when helping others and finds reward in setting up the people around you for success.

 You’re the boss of making sure that what we deliver is in bulletproof tip-top shape and reflects well on the entire team.
 Knowing each site inside and out is key, as it will set you up for the other part of the job.

-Your other core responsibility will be working with our clients, doing a bit of teaching and a bit of handholding as they make the transition from their legacy website to the new system we’re building for them.
-This typically entails training them on how to manage their content and administrative settings from within the CMS, fielding content-related questions, and ensuring that they have all the proper documentation needed to get their team up and running with the new site.
+Your other core responsibility will be working with our clients, taking the lead by doing a bit of teaching and handholding as they make the transition from their legacy functionality to the new system we’re building for them.
+This typically entails training them on how to manage their content and update administrative settings from within the CMS, fielding content-related questions, and ensuring that they have all the proper documentation needed to get their team up and running.

 If you aren't an expert in every area mentioned above, maybe you're interested in becoming one.
 We can still chat.
 We're most interested in finding someone who might be a good cultural fit.
 So, let's hear about what you believe you can bring to the table.